-The bi-college Program in Gender and Sexuality is an interdisciplinary program committed to the study of a range of questions raised by the category of gender.
+The Bi-Co Gender and Sexuality Studies is an interdisciplinary program committed to the study of a range of questions raised by the category of gender.
 The program includes courses that investigate matters of gender difference, gender roles, gender socialization and gender bias, considered historically, materially, and cross-culturally, and courses that engage sexual difference, sexual roles, sexual socialization and sexual bias.

 — Grace Oppenheim, '08